“History Doesn't Repeat Itself, but It Often Rhymes ” – Mark Twain

 The future of mortgage investigation is on the brink of a major shift with the rise of automated forensic audits.
 As mortgage markets become increasingly complex, these cutting-edge tools are revolutionizing the way we handle audits.
 Thanks to machine learning and AI, automated forensic audits don’t just streamline the process - they provide real-time insights and monitor transactions in depth.
 Whether you're navigating a legal investigation or aiming to enhance your organization's compliance strategies, automated forensic audits can protect your business in the ever-evolving mortgage landscape.

-References 1.
-Richter, Felix.
+1. Richter, Felix.
 "Mortgage Refinance Boom Dies Down as Rates Surge."
 August 18, 2023.

 2. Dash, Eric, and Andrew Ross Sorkin.
 "Government Seizes WaMu and Sells Some Assets."
-The New York Times , September 25, 2008.
+The New York Times, September 25, 2008.

 3. Protess, Ben, and Michael Corkery.
 "Bank of America Offers U.S. Biggest Settlement in History Over Toxic Mortgage Loans."
-The New York Times , August 6, 2014.
+The New York Times, August 6, 2014.

 4. Bernard, Robert N., and Anand Rao.
 "It’s Time to Get Excited About Boring AI: Extracting Information from Documents May Not Be the Splashiest Application of Automation, but It Has Massive Potential to Reduce Errors and Costs."
-Audit Quality Report , PwC, 2024.
+Audit Quality Report, PwC, 2024.

 5. Fannie Mae.
 "Mortgage Lenders Cite Operational Efficiency as Primary Motivation for AI Adoption."
 October 4, 2023.